el17kjtf/CS250_Group_7/README.md

 # TRADM

 DISCLAIMER: This is the BETA Version, therefore you may encounter bugs.
+Implementation is still under way.

 ## Screenshots